Crackdown on Security

 conduct his schemes.

-the infection of computers at the Weapons Division of the United States Naval Air Warfare Center in China Lake,
+cause the infection of computers at the Weapons Division of the United States Naval Air Warfare Center in China

-as well as computers belonging to the Defense Information Systems Agency, a component of the United States
+Lake, as well as computers belonging to the Defense Information Systems Agency, a component of the United

-Department of Defense.
-Both networks are used exclusively by the federal government in furtherance of national
+States Department of Defense.
+Both networks are used exclusively by the federal government in furtherance of

-defense.
-After being arrested this morning at the FBI Field Office in Los Angeles, Ancheta was transported to
+national defense.
+After being arrested this morning at the FBI Field Office in Los Angeles, Ancheta was

-United States District Court in Los Angeles.
-It is unclear if he will make his initial court appearance this
+transported to United States District Court in Los Angeles.
+It is unclear if he will make his initial court

-afternoon or tomorrow.
-Ancheta is charged with two counts of conspiracy, two counts of attempted transmission
+appearance this afternoon or tomorrow.
+Ancheta is charged with two counts of conspiracy, two counts of

 agreement - plus heavy fines.